 - Make sure there is gas.
 Forget to get the propane tank refilled?
 Did you forget to pay the natural gas bill?
 If this happens the gas company will put a lock on the meter.
 Check the meter and make sure this hasn’t happened to you.
 Some gas companies will lock your meter if there is a suspected gas leak.
 They’ll leave a red tag and a lock on the meter.
 If the meter is okay go to the furnace.
 There should be a valve on the gas line next to the furnace.
 Make sure the valve is on.
 This valve is called a gas-cock and the position of the knob should be parallel to the line.
 This will indicate that it is on.
 If the gas-cock is on the next step is to check the gas valve itself.
 This is located inside the panel where the gas burners are.
 Look at the top of the valve.
 Is it in the on position?
 If it is, move on to the next step.

-Electronic Ignition or Standing Pilot?
+Standing Pilot Gas Furnaces – Electronic Ignition or Standing Pilot?

 Warning: There are some furnaces with pilots that are electronic ignition.
 These are called intermittent pilots.
 Do not attempt to light an intermittent pilot gas furnace.
 If you have an intermittent pilot gas furnace and it doesn’t work, call a professional.
 To tell if you have an intermittent pilot gas furnace look at the gas valve.
 It will not have a pilot position on the knob.
 Now that you’re inside the panel check to see if the pilot is lit.
 If it is, and your furnace still won’t start, then the best thing to do is call a furnace professional.
 Your problems are most likely beyond the scope of your ability and really needs the attention of a person trained in the repair of gas furnaces.
 If you decide to continue, proceed at your own risk.
 If the pilot is not lit, you’ll need some matches or a lighter. preferably matches or a lighter with a long reach.
 Once you have obtained a source of fire turn the knob to the pilot position.
 Make sure there is not a gas smell present.
-Remember natural gas is lighter than air and will rise.
+Remember natural gas is lighter than air and will rise while propane is heavier than air and will settle in low places.
 Always read and follow the manufacturers safety and operating instructions.
 Propane or manufactured gases are heavier than air and tend to accumulate in lower spaces.
 Many eyebrows, beards, mustaches, and hairdos have been singed because the person lighting the pilot forgot this fact.
 If you do smell gas, call a professional after you turn all knobs supplying gas to your furnace to the off position.
 Okay back to lighting the pilot.
 Turn the knob to the pilot position and press down on the knob. light the match or lighter and place the flame at the pilot.
 The pilot should light.
 Continue holding the knob down for about a minute.
 After the minute goes by release the knob.
 The pilot should remain lit.
 If it doesn’t, try lighting it again.
 If after several attempts at lighting the pilot and it refuses to stay lit, call a Furnace HVAC Professional.
 You most likely need a new thermocouple or thermophile depending on whether your pilot system is powered by either a thermophile or thermocouple.
 In the flash presentation above, a flame is burning continuously on the tip of a thermocouple.
 As long as the flame is present on the tip of a properly functioning thermocouple, the primary valve (inside the gas valve) will remain open.
 If the flame goes out or the thermocouple malfunctions, the primary valve will close off rendering the valve inoperable and preventing any gas from escaping.